XiaoyuLiu198/Streaming-Data-Server/README.md

 ### Spark
-Read streaming data from Kafka(loading with transformed schema), then use window-operation and spark-sql functions todo preprocessing.
+Read streaming data from Kafka(loading with transformed schema), then use window-operation and spark-sql functions to do preprocessing.
 Then store streamed structured data in S3.
 See ETL.py for code.

 ## Storation
 Because of the high frequency of access and uploading in streaming, use Delta Table storation in AWS S3.
 You can refer to official document: https://docs.delta.io/latest/delta-storage.html